 Food for Thought

 What a splendid tradition: the Christmas hamper.
 Oh, how they cascade and overflow with luxurious seasonal treats.
 Traditionally, we think of hampers containing food and wine.
 But alternative hampers are now in abundance, combining delicious champagne and truffles or beautiful lotions and potions to pamper.
-Fortnum & Mason, Harrods and Selfridges all offer wonderful hamper selections – alongside quality supermarkets such as Waitrose and Marks & Spencer.
+Fortnum & Mason, Harrods and Selfridges all offer wonderful hamper selections – alongside quality supermarkets.

-But the choice doesn’t end there thanks to a host of online suppliers specialising in delivering Christmas to homes across the land in bulging baskets and boxes.
-We recommend Virginia Hayward hampers.
+But the choice doesn’t end there thanks to a host of online suppliers specialising in delivering Christmas to homes across the land in bulging baskets and boxes, like Virginia Hayward hampers.
 This family owned Dorset-based company was established in 1984 and is run by Gin and Geoff Hayward.
-In addition to supplying hampers directly to the public, they are also the approved hamper supplier for brands such as John Lewis, Waitrose, Selfridges, Laithwaites, Interflora and Booths.
+In addition to supplying hampers directly to the public, they have also been the approved hamper supplier for brands such as John Lewis, Waitrose, Selfridges, Laithwaites, Interflora and Booths.
 They have been awarded Gold Trusted Merchant Status for their Excellence in Customer Service by Feefo, the global feedback engine.
 Check out their hampers at virginiahayward.com.

 When it comes to an old-fashioned, charming and always-welcome hamper in a wonderful wicker basket, it is hard to look beyond Fortnum & Mason.
-There are such standard classics as The Piccadilly Hamper for £75 that includes treats like Pistachio & Clotted Cream Biscuits, Marc de Champagne Truffles, Burlington Breakfast Marmalade, Strawberry Preserve and the perennial favourite Piccadilly Piccalilli.
-For the wine lover, the Vinter Hamper is packed with 12 bottles of red, white and sparkling wines – again in a classic basket.
+There are standard classics, something special for the wine lover and huge baskets cascading with piles of goodies.
 Many such hampers are available all year through, but as Christmas approaches look for the fine selection of seasonal hamper favourites, bursting with the store’s trademark festive fayre and glorious branding.
-The 2018 hamper selection at fortnumandmason.com is vast.
+The hamper selection at fortnumandmason.com is vast.
 We continue to believe that to receive one of their baskets, branded with the classic black F&M letters, is a treat any time of year – but most especially at Christmas.

 Lakeland offers enticing picnic baskets, bags and trugs of hamper goodies, including sweet and savoury treats inspired by the hedgerow and garden, by Cumbria and Italy.
-Lakeland annually has a good selection of exclusive hampers, like this year’s St. Kew Cornish Tea Cup.
+Lakeland annually has a good selection of exclusive hampers.
 Check out lakeland.co.uk.

 Think organic food hampers, think Daylesford.
 The first Daylesford farm shop was opened just outside Kingham in the Cotswolds in 2002.
 Transforming the family farm to organic land began around 40 years ago.
 Everything the Daylesford owners can make by hand, they do.
 They still grow most of the fresh, seasonal produce that goes into their shops, cafes, kitchens and bakeries.
 Their animals are raised beyond the highest welfare standards.
-Their hampers are extraordinary treats: ranging from the Artisan Creamery & Smokehouse Hamper for £75 to the luxurious Kingham Hamper for £2000.
+Their hampers are extraordinary treats: ranging from the Artisan Creamery & Smokehouse Hamper to the luxurious Kingham Hamper.
 Check out daylesford.com.

 For the chocolate or sweet lovers in your life, Thorntons always offer an array of scrumptious hampers full of their seasonal and annual favourites – including continental chocolates and special toffee.
 Pay a little extra for delivery and you can select your chosen and very specific delivery date weeks ahead of time.
 Many hamper companies do not allow you to select an exact date for delivery in their busiest month of December, however early you purchase their goods.
 The Cadbury online shop also serves up a mouth-watering menu of chocolate hamper delights.